PulpCattel/Tails-BitcoinCore-Wasabi/Bitcoin_Core_installation.md

 **LAUNCH BITCOIN CORE**

-Assuming the 0.19.1 version, to launch Bitcoin Core browse to /bitcoin-0.19.1/bin, drag the “bitcoin-qt” file into a terminal and press enter.
+Assuming the 0.19.1 version, to launch Bitcoin Core browse to `/bitcoin-0.19.1/bin`, drag the `bitcoin-qt` file into a terminal and press enter.

 Bitcoin Core will ask you to choose a directory for the data folder.
 Leaving the default one will lead to Core being removed at shut down, so choose the directory previously created inside the persistent storage.